Red Rock Canyon Desert Recreation Paradise Near Las Vegas, NV

 Trip Navigation

-Only a 30 min drive from away, the fabulous Las Vegas Strip, Art’s District, Fremont Street, and numerous other areas provide great opportunities for nightlife, unique dining, and a world class music scene.
+Only a 20 minute drive from Red Rock Canyon, the fabulous Las Vegas Strip, Art’s District, Fremont Street, and many other areas in between provide great opportunities for nightlife, unique dining, hotels, and live music.

-Volunteers will focus on the White Rock Loop, a 6-mile scenic trail with rugged surfaces, hilly areas, and washed out and rocky terrain.
+This year, volunteers and Red Rock Canyon Staff will focus on the White Rock Loop, an extension of the Grand Circle Loop trail.
+White Rock Loop is a 6-mile scenic trail with uneven surfaces, hills, and washed-out rocky terrain.
 Pinion Pine, Juniper, and the occasional Ponderosa Pine provide shade on the western side, where most work will take place.
 Repairing the trail will involve lifting, pulling, repositioning and placing naturally existing materials along the trail route to ensure trail stability and safety for hikers and runners.

 There is no experience needed to join a Volunteer Vacation!
 Your expert hosts will provide detailed instruction, tool demonstrations, and project oversight throughout the week.
 All you need is a willing attitude and to be in good physical condition to participate in moderate physical activity for approximately 6-8 hours a day with plenty of breaks, at your own pace.
 Find out more about what it’s like to join a Volunteer Vacation and other frequently asked questions here.